- A new era of customer experience is emerging, powered by technologies such as artificial intelligence, voice assistants and social messaging.

 The growth of AI chatbots, voice-activated assistants and messaging apps are just three of the trends driving the future of good customer experience, a future that’s much closer than you think.
 Are you ready for the conversation?

 With thanks to Will Kingston, Customer Strategy Consultant at PwC Australia.

-In August 2017, PwC is releasing Changing the game: The new rules of Customer Experience in the Intelligent Experience Economy, which contains insights on executing customer strategy.
-Click here to pre-register for your copy.
+In August 2017, PwC released Changing the game: The new rules of Customer Experience in the Intelligent Experience Economy, which contains insights on executing customer strategy.
+Click here to download your copy.